reisertyler/modeling-people-flow/README.md

 ## Acknowledgement

 Built as a side project during summer 2023 by Tyler Reiser.
 This code has never been run on CU Research Computing resources - the goal was to build a system that could process WiFi information reports for the entire campus, eventually running it continuously on the Alpine supercomputing cluster.

-It is too bad I failed out of the graduate program and could not finish the project.
-I also got a C- in the Data Mining course I took the summer while doing this project - one of two computer science classes I have taken in my academic career.